4 Proven Inclusive Education Strategies for Educators (Plus 6 Helpful Resources)

-Think Inclusive reported on a 2001 study that looked at “academic progress for students with disabilities in general education and self-contained classrooms over two years.
+Think Inclusive reported on a 2001 study that examined “academic progress for students with disabilities in general education and self-contained classrooms over two years.
 47.1% of students with disabilities in general education made progress in math, compared to 34% in self-contained classes.
 Reading progress was comparable in both settings.
 Interestingly, the study found typical peers made higher gains in math when students with disability were present.
 Researchers hypothesized that extra help and supports in these classes created gains for all students.”

 Additional benefits include better communication skills and improved social skills for students with disabilities, as well as fewer incidents of disruptive behavior and absences.

 Inclusive Education Strategies

 Are you ready to introduce an inclusive education environment into your classroom?
 To do so means challenging the status quo, removing curriculum barriers and presenting educational goals in interesting ways to engage all learners and serve all students equitably.
-Below we discuss four important strategies to consider when designing an inclusive classroom and curriculum.
+Below are four important strategies to consider when designing an inclusive classroom and curriculum.

 - Use universal design principles to create accessible classrooms